ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 source("tidy_fetuses.R")
 ```

 Now if you want to re-load and re-format the data, all you have to do is make sure that your working directory is correct then run this single line in your analysis script.
 That means that you can get straight into the analysis without having to scroll through all of the code needed to read and format the data.
+If you get an error saying "cannot open file 'tidy_fetuses.R': No such file or directory" when running this command, then check that you saved your 'tidy_fetuses.R' file in the same folder as the 'calf_fetuses.xlsx' data file as instructed at the start of the tutorial.